hlindberg/tahu/REFERENCE.md

 Type: Ruby 4.x API

-Returns an `Array` with [file, line] of the manifest calling this function.
+Returns a tuple describing file, and line of the manifest location where this function was called.

 When the call to `where()` is from a source string provided via an API or command line, the "file" entry will be set to the string "unknown".